Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/workflow.rst

   stop

-* Step 4: use an R executable script to identity the algal bloom geographical areas using the DBSCAN algorithm
+**Step 4** use an R executable script to identity the algal bloom geographical areas using the DBSCAN algorithm

 .. uml::